Image

 Electricity and air conditioning in Sierra Leone

-Background, challenges, and context
+Background, challenges and context

 Air conditioning brings relief on hot days, makes people more comfortable, increases productivity, and, during extreme heat, can even make the difference between life and death.
 However, it is a luxury which, for the moment, is mostly available to the relatively wealthy.
-Air conditioning is perhaps the single most consequential form of adaptation to climate change, and yet is unavailable to large parts of the global population.

 Air conditioners consume vast amounts of electricity (a typical unit uses 20 times as much electricity as a ceiling fan and 100 times as much as an LED lightbulb), so their adoption can dramatically change a household’s electricity consumption profile.
-The entire electricity system in Sierra Leone has a capacity of only 240 MW, and the grid already suffers from frequent blackouts.
+The entire electricity system in Sierra Leone has a capacity of only 240MW, and the grid already suffers from frequent blackouts.
 It would take just a small increase in air conditioning adoption to outstrip supply during high-demand hours, exacerbating reliability issues.

 To meet increased demand without blackouts, large economic investments in electricity generation and transmission infrastructure will be required – and understanding where and when is crucial if investments are to be made efficiently.

 Air conditioning also raises major environmental challenges.
 The energy efficiency of air conditioners currently for sale around the world varies significantly – some of the worst-performing products consume more than twice as much electricity per unit output.
-However, minimum energy efficiency standards work, in large part, by removing the most energy-inefficient air conditioners from the market – but these are also the cheapest units, thus creating a trade-off between efficiency and equity.
+However, minimum energy efficiency standards work, in large part, by removing the most energy-inefficient air conditioners from the market, but these are also the cheapest units – thus creating a trade-off between efficiency and equity.

 In addition, the refrigerants used in air conditioners are potent greenhouse gases known as hydrofluorocarbons (HFCs).
-Therefore, understanding the pace of growth in air conditioner sales is crucial in terms of the Kigali Agreement, which seeks to significantly reduce the use of HFCs.
+Therefore, understanding the pace of growth in air conditioner sales is crucial in terms of the recent Kigali Agreement, which seeks to significantly reduce the use of HFCs.

 Despite the enormous air conditioning potential in Sierra Leone and other countries in Sub-Saharan Africa, as well as South Asia, and the large potential economic and environmental impacts that increased use may have, there is little direct empirical evidence on this topic, or analytical modelling of potential policy impacts.